 10. Avoid artificial sweeteners completely (if you absolutely must sweeten something, try Agave nectar.)

 Risks if mom overeats

 A recent study has shown that an unbalanced diet during pregnancy can increase the baby’s risk of type 2 diabetes later in life, something that in turn increases the risk of heart disease.
-A high-fat diet by mom has also been seen to increase the risk of congenital heart disease.
+Moms with a high-fat diet has also been seen to increase the risk of congenital heart disease.
 So by eating healthy, you will decrease your baby’s risk of diabetes later in life as well as heart diseases.

-Research has also demonstrated that the children of mothers who overeat are at risk for liver and pancreas damage.
-Both of which can contribute to early-onset obesity and again – diabetes.
+Research has also demonstrated that the children of mothers who overeat are at risk for liver and pancreatic damage, both of which can contribute to early-onset obesity and again – diabetes.
 In addition, significant brain changes can occur in the offspring of some mothers who overeat.
 These changes take place in the hypothalamus, the region of the brain that controls weight regulation.
 The data suggest that children born to mothers who eat a high-fat diet may be predisposed to weight problems.

-New research at the University of Auckland, New Zealand has revealed that a pregnant mom’s cravings for sweet food during pregnancy seem to affect unborn female babies more than it would affect a male fetus.
-Eating too much sugar during pregnancy can harm the nutrients that reach the unborn female fetuses and possibly affect their growth later in life.
+New research at the University of Auckland, New Zealand has revealed that a pregnant mom’s cravings for sweet food during pregnancy seem to affect unborn female babies more than it would affect males.
+Eating too much sugar during pregnancy can harm the nutrients that reach unborn female children and possibly affect their growth later in life.